Call it a slogan, nickname, tagline, or motto - Huntington Beach is Surf City, USA. But what's behind that moniker?

-Huntington Beach, also affectionately known as "HB," offers 10 miles of sandy beaches which hold more than 50 surf contests each year, including the legendary US Open of Surfing.
+Huntington Beach, also affectionately known as "HB," offers 10 miles of sandy beaches, holding more than 50 surf contests yearly, including the legendary US Open of Surfing.

 HB offers some of the most consistent breaks in Southern California, including the iconic Southside and Northside Piers, where thousands of national and international champions have been crowned over the decades.

-Huntington Beach is also home to the International Surfing Museum, the Surfers' Hall of Fame, and the Surfing Walk of Fame, where Duke Kahanamoku, the father of modern surfing, was inducted in 1994.
+Huntington Beach is also home to the International Surfing Museum, the Surfers' Hall of Fame, and the Surfing Walk of Fame.
+Duke Kahanamoku, the father of modern surfing, was inducted in 1994.

 According to surf historians, Huntington Beach was first surfed in 1907 by Hawaiian waterman and surfing pioneer George Freeth.